Meredith Jane McCarty

 ‣ A case study on a musician undergoing an awake craniotomy, to try and tease apart cortical regions sensitive to musical and linguistic structure → McCarty et al., 2023. iScience

-‣ Thalamo-cortical dynamics of state transitions in humans (in prep)
+‣ Thalamo-cortical dynamics of state transitions in humans / using sEEG, DBS, RNS, scalp EEG recordings (in prep)

-‣ Local and inter-areal dynamics underlying selective object-based attention (in prep).
+‣ Dynamical frontoparietal and fusiform cortex connectivity enables flexible object-based attention (in prep).

 🧠